The Impact of a School-Based Gender Attitude Change Program in India

 Results and policy lessons

-Dhar, Diva, Tarun Jain, and Seema Jayachandran.
-“Reshaping Adolescents’ Gender Attitudes: Evidence from a School-Based Experiment in India."
-NBER Working Paper No. 25331, December 2018.
+- Dhar, Diva, Tarun Jain, and Seema Jayachandran.
+“Reshaping adolescents' gender attitudes: Evidence from a school-based experiment in India.”
+Working Paper, August 2020.

 - J-PAL Policy Briefcase.
 2019.
 “Reshaping Adolescents’ Gender Attitudes: Encouraging Students to Discuss Gender Equality in the Classroom.”
 Cambridge, MA: Abdul Latif Jameel Poverty Action Lab.